xavidop/alexa-nodejs-dynamo-local/README.md

 You can find more information about how to make queries with the AWS CLI [here](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/index.html)

+## Extra

+Of course if you do not want to use the npm package `dynamodb-localhost`, AWS offers to us other ways to run a local instance.
+These ways are:
+1. Docker image.
+All info [here](https://hub.docker.com/r/amazon/dynamodb-local).
+2. Maven dependency if you have your skill in java using Maven or Gradle.
+All info [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.Maven.html)

+At the end, those solutions will run exactly the same as npm package `dynamodb-localhost` but in some different ways.
+Choose the one that fits you better!

 ## Conclusion

 This was a basic tutorial to mock a DynamoDB with our Alexa Skills using Node.js.